Skip to main content

 Semantics:

-• Purchasing access to epoch T when current entitlement is E charges for epochs E+1..T inclusive
+• Purchasing access to epoch T when current access is E charges for epochs E+1..T inclusive

-• Repeated calls for already-entitled epochs are idempotent and free
+• Repeated calls for already-covered epochs are idempotent and free

-• Past epochs remain accessible indefinitely within the window
+• Past covered epochs remain accessible indefinitely within the window

 6. AccountKeyRegistration (paid mode)